Mary Tyler Peabody Mann: Early life

 Mary Tyler Peabody was born on November 16, 1806, in Cambridgeport, Massachusetts, the daughter of Nathaniel and Elizabeth Peabody, the granddaughter of Joseph Palmer, a general during the American Revolutionary War.
 The Peabodys were a two-income family.
 Elizabeth advocated for preschool child education and taught school.
 Nathaniel was an apothecary, doctor, and dentist.
 Her sisters were Elizabeth, reformer, educator, and pioneer in establishing kindergarten schools and Sophia, painter and the wife of Nathaniel Hawthorne.
 She had three brothers, Nathaniel, George Francis, and Wellington Peabody.
-George and Wellington died in the twenties.
+George and Wellington died in their twenties; George from yellow fever and Wellington from spinal tuberculosis.
 Nathaniel relied on his sister Elizabeth for his living expenses.

 The Peabody family lived in Salem and worshiped at the Second Church (later Unitarian Church) in Salem, Massachusetts.
 The children received a thorough education at home.
 Elizabeth Peabody operated a school from the family home, providing a classical education for boys and girls.
 Her father taught Mary Latin and encouraged her acquiring nine other languages.
 Nathaniel tutored the Peabody children.

 In 1820, the Peabodys moved to a farm in Lancaster, Massachusetts, and daughter Elizabeth taught and ran the school beginning at age 16, based upon what she learned from her mother's tutelage.
 Young Elizabeth taught from an enlightened perspective, helping her students build character, grow spiritually, and engage in discussions about school work.
 In 1822, the Peabodys left the farm life of Lancaster for the social city life of Salem, where Nathaniel worked as a dentist.